 Whether you’ve had a day long and so stressful you feel as if the universe is operating under a personal vendetta against you, or you just want to celebrate surviving the work week without leaving the house, these 3 easy to make clean cocktails can help you do it.
 The best part about these is, they require no more than 3 ingredients, have less sugar, won’t destroy your beauty regimen and you’ve probably got them already stashed away in your liquor cabinet.
 Let’s get mixing!

 This one is so easy it’s almost sinful.
 Vodka and orange juice are a match made in heaven in this sweet citrusy classic.
 But for a healthier version, we recommend using freshly squeezed oranges or freshing expressed fruit juice for your screwdrivers for a refreshing, clean cocktail to help cut down the sugars, calories, preservatives and additives that can wreak havoc on your skin.
 Feel free to customize your screwdriver by opting for mango or pineapple infused orange juice (100 percent juice, no sugar added), or basically whatever else you feel like.
 But don’t forget the fresh orange slice for garnish, garnish is key.
-If you really want a recipe, we like this one from i FOOD Blogger.
+If you really want a recipe, we like this one from Craving Tasty blogger.
 I FOOD Blogger provides a nice guide on how to make the perfect screwdriver with various alternative recipes depending on your taste buds.

 THE WHISKEY GINGER